Learning to Dance in the Rain

 it’s about learning to dance in the rain.

 I hate problems, don’t you?
-I hate when troubles become storms and drown the happiness and joy out of my life.
+So often troubles become storms and drown the happiness and joy out of my life.
 Unfortunately, as long as we live in this broken world, storms are inevitable.

 It is promised in the Bible. “…He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.”
 And, “Dear friends, do not be surprised at the painful trial you are suffering, as though some strange thing were happening to you.
 But rejoice that you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.”
 Matthew 5:45 and 1 Peter 4:12-13